Linguistics575/575_OCR/README.md

-    15 April, 9:00 PM PDT : Checked in evaluation results of Azure API on IAM Handwriting dataset 18 April, 9:32 PM PDT : Bugfix in wer.py : headers were mislabeled 29 April, 2:00 PM PDT : checked in Jupyter Notebook with slider to tune in binarization parameters
+    15 April, 9:00 PM PDT : Checked in evaluation results of Azure API on IAM Handwriting dataset 18 April, 9:32 PM PDT : Bugfix in wer.py : headers were mislabeled 29 April, 2:00 PM PDT : checked in Jupyter Notebook with slider to tune in binarization parameters 05 May, 12:00 PM PDT : Azure wrapper now detokenizes the output.
+Refinements to image processing notebook.